Bira/octopus-carnival/_drafts/df-marksmanship.md

 making it a very worthwhile investment that brings his total to 59.
 Another single point would buy him Flawless Nocking and bring his total to 60.

-Do note that Harsk is built on the same template as Legs - it's very possible Legs could have spent the same extra points he did to bring their skill totals up.
-We can consider the two mostly equivalent despite the difference in weaponry.
+Do note that Harsk is built on the same template as Legs, so the same considerations about starting skill apply.
+Had he not bought Crossbow-20 to start with, the total CP cost of that perfect 60 would go from 4 to 8, with the extra paying for Crossbow-19.

 ## Layla